wptrainingteam/learn-wp-content/developer-learning-pathway/local-development-requirements/04-additional-tools.md

 - [Debug Bar](https://wordpress.org/plugins/debug-bar/) which adds a debug menu to the admin bar that shows query, cache, and other helpful debugging information.
 - [Query Monitor](https://wordpress.org/plugins/query-monitor/) which enables debugging of database queries, PHP errors, hooks and actions, block editor blocks, enqueued scripts and stylesheets, HTTP API calls, and more..

-There is also [Log Deprecated Notices](https://wordpress.org/plugins/log-deprecated-notices/) which logs incorrect function usage, deprecated file usage, and deprecated function usage in your theme.
+There is also [Log Deprecated Notices](https://wordpress.org/plugins/log-deprecated-notices/) which logs incorrect function usage, deprecated file usage, and deprecated function usage in your plugin or theme.

 You will learn more about each of these tools in future lessons.